Just-cruisin/Home-lab/commands/basic.md

 -c: counts the number of matches
 -r: recursive: Searches through all files in the current directory and subdirectory

-Sed
+# Sed
-Used to basuc text transformations and manipulations on an input stream.
+Used to basic text transformations and manipulations on an input stream.
 Unlike nano or vim, operates automatically without requiring user intervention e.g. sed 's/test/test1/' file.txt: replaces the fiest test on each line